 Prepping & priming for topside work

-Mega Gloss by Blue Water Paint provides a beautiful aesthetic finish, and also provide protection against – sea, rain, wind and sun.
+Mega Gloss by Blue Water Paint provides a beautiful aesthetic finish, and also provides protection against – sea, rain, wind and sun.

 Blistering UV rays will degrade the surface of fiberglass and prematurely age your vessel.
 Moisture can also cause as many problems for wooden vessels and metal boats.

 Clean and prepare the hull by first washing with soap and water and finish with fresh water.
-Then wipe the surface with a rag that has been dampened with 974 Reducer.
+Then wipe the surface with a rag that has been dampened with Naptha.

 After preparing the surface, sand with 220-320 grit wet-or-dry sandpaper.
-Remove sanding residue by wiping with a rag that has been dampened with 974 Reducer.
+Remove sanding residue by wiping with a rag that has been dampened with Naptha.

 Apply 1-2 coats of primer, and 2-3 coats of Finish Paint.
 Sand between coats with 320-400 grit.
 If the paint is peeling, cracking or generally showing signs of separations over the whole area, you need to remove the coating.

 • Stir the paint thoroughly using a stir stick.
 Stir the can occasionally during work.

 • Application methods for all paints include brush,roller or spray.

 • It is best to paint on warm dry mornings – cold weather retards the drying of paint and dampness will spoil the gloss.

 • Brush – Long flexible bristles are best for gloss paints.
 Apply by brush, spreading with horizontal strokes before finishing with light vertical strokes.
 To minimize brush marks, hold the brush at a 45° angle.